 This program will be flexible and adaptable to your schedule.
 Click here to learn how this program works.

+We developed our online information technology management program with significant input from experts and business leaders who serve on our Information Technology Program Council.
 You’ll become an expert in all areas of study required to earn your Master of Science in IT Management.
 The program requires a total of 30 competency units (CUs), our equivalent to the traditional credit hour.

 These Courses Add to Your Credentials

 Power, Influence, and Leadership

 This program incorporates the following recognized industry certification as part of your degree program.
 You will study for and complete the following certification exam (included in your tuition):

 Note: Your IT certifications may waive some degree requirements.
 Click here to see which IT certifications may transfer to WGU.

 The Master of Science in IT Management program also requires the successful completion of a capstone project.
 Your capstone project is something to be proud of – it's the culmination of all your hard work.
 Your final project allows you to take what you've learned and apply it to a real-world situation, proposing a solution to an actual issue you face in your place of business.
 Go ahead; show everyone what you can do!